ringo-framework/ringo/docs/source/development/recipes.rst

         def create(request):
                 return create_(Foo, request, callback=foo_callback)

+.. versionadded:: 1.2.2
+        The callback can now optionally be a list of callback functions.
+This can be used to stack multiple callbacks.

 Change the name of the application
 ==================================
 The name of the application is defined in the "ini" file.
 Check the